vbergae/ObjectivePim/README.md

 Using the defined services is also very easy

-    // get the session object
+    // get the service object
     id service = container[@"service"];

 ### Protecting Parameters